-The four Geneva Conventions of 1949 and The Hague Conventions (commonly referred to as the "laws of war") regulate how States and armed groups should behave in times of armed conflict.
-Convention IV of 1949 regulates the treatment of civilians in times of war, which means an armed conflict between States.
+The four Geneva Conventions of 1949 (and their Additional Protocol I and II) and The Hague Conventions (commonly referred to as the "laws of war" or the law of armed conflict) regulate how States and armed groups should behave in times of armed conflict.
+Convention IV of 1949 (Additional Protocol I and II, and customary law) regulates the treatment of civilians in times of war.